 Color Palette Custom Art Resources

-I love these projects because they don’t require many supplies, or expensive tools.
+I love these easy painting ideas because they don’t require many supplies, or expensive tools.
 Here are the basics to get you started:

 - Paintbrushes, assorted sizes.
 (If you’re planning on a lot of stenciling, get yourself a stencil brush too!)